klausbetz/FixPD/README.md

 Featuring USB-C PD input (preferrably 15V or 20V), 128x64 monochrome OLED display and a single rotary knob for controlling voltage and current.

+It requires at least 9V input and can output up to about `VIN - 5V` and up to 5A.

 ![](docs/screen.png)

 ## Hardware